More

 What is Windows Patch Management Policy?

-Windows patch management is a process that involves the installation of updates, service packs, and hotfixes on a Windows-based computer system or any Microsoft device.
+Windows patch management platform helps IT admins with the installation of updates, service packs, and hotfixes on a Windows-based computer system or any Microsoft device.

-A Windows patch deployment policy is a set of guidelines that an organization or company uses to determine which patches apply to the systems.
+A Windows patch deployment policy is a set of guidelines that an organization or company uses to determine and apply patches to Windows systems.
 It is an automated process to keep your Microsoft devices up-to-date with the latest security patches and bug fixes.

 Also read: What is Windows MDM Policy